Malawi

 Export Products

 Malawi's top export product by far is unmanufactured tobacco.
-Other relevant export products are black fermented tea, macadamia nuts, pigeon peas and raw cane sugar.
+Other relevant export products are dried peas and beans, groundnuts, soybeans, tea, and raw cane sugar.

 Trade Partners

-The three most important trading partners are South Africa, China, and the EU, which together account for a share of about 41% of total trade.
-Regional markets such as Kenya and South Africa are among the biggest export markets for Malawian products, though the EU ranks first.
+The three most important trading partners are the EU, South Africa, and China, which together accounted for a share of about 36% of total trade in 2023.
+Regional markets such as Tanzania, Kenya and South Africa are among the biggest export markets for Malawian products, though the EU ranks first.

 Economic Structure